 This phrase was coined by one of our carers to explain their presence in the cared-for person's home.
 Our carers are trained to quietly adapt to their surroundings, maintaining a respectful attitude towards the home they are in.
-They can be as involved as required, they can sit with the cared-for person or disappear into the background, it is your choice.
-However, they will only ever deliver the level of care agreed and outlined in the care plan, which is why the initial assessments we carry out are so vital.
+Working flexibly, they can be as involved as required, they can sit with the cared-for person or disappear into the background, it is your choice.
+They will deliver the level of care as agreed in the care plan, which is why the initial assessments we carry out are so vital.